sendbird/sendbird-platform-sdk-java/docs/GroupChannelApi.md

 <a name="gcBanUser"></a>
 # **gcBanUser**
-> GcBanUserResponse gcBanUser(channelUrl, apiToken, gcBanUserData)
+> GcBanUserResponse gcBanUser(apiToken, channelUrl, gcBanUserData)

 Ban a user